elemental/elemental-web/source/doc-dev/core/matrix.rst

       Sets the matrix to :math:`0 \times 0` and frees any owned resources.

-   .. cpp:function:: void Resize( int height, int width )
+   .. cpp:function:: void Resize( Int height, Int width )

       Reconfigures the matrix to be `height` :math:`\times` `width`.

-   .. cpp:function:: void Resize( int height, int width, int ldim )
+   .. cpp:function:: void Resize( Int height, Int width, Int ldim )

       Reconfigures the matrix to be `height` :math:`\times` `width`, but with leading dimension equal to `ldim` (which must be greater than or equal to :math:`\max(height,1)`).

-   .. cpp:function:: void Attach( int height, int width, T* buffer, int ldim )
+   .. cpp:function:: void Attach( Int height, Int width, T* buffer, Int ldim )
-   .. cpp:function:: void LockedAttach( int height, int width, const T* buffer, int ldim )
+   .. cpp:function:: void LockedAttach( Int height, Int width, const T* buffer, Int ldim )

       Reconfigure the matrix around the specified (unmodifiable) buffer.

-   .. cpp:function:: void Control( int height, int width, T* buffer, int ldim )
+   .. cpp:function:: void Control( Int height, Int width, T* buffer, Int ldim )

       Reconfigure the matrix around a specified buffer and give ownership of the resource to the matrix.

    .. rubric:: Basic queries

-   .. cpp:function:: int Height() const
+   .. cpp:function:: Int Height() const
-   .. cpp:function:: int Width() const
+   .. cpp:function:: Int Width() const

       Return the height/width of the matrix.

-   .. cpp:function:: int LDim() const
+   .. cpp:function:: Int LDim() const

       Return the leading dimension of the underlying buffer.

-   .. cpp:function:: int MemorySize() const
+   .. cpp:function:: Int MemorySize() const

       Return the number of entries of type `T` that this :cpp:type:`Matrix\<T>` instance has allocated space for.

-   .. cpp:function:: int DiagonalLength( int offset=0 ) const
+   .. cpp:function:: Int DiagonalLength( Int offset=0 ) const

       Return the length of the specified diagonal of the matrix: an offset of :math:`0` refers to the main diagonal, an offset of :math:`1` refers to